thomasberge/rested_script/README.md

 ### Currently being organized, restructured and changed.
 Nothing to see here yet, move along.

 ### v0.2.0 to-do
-- [ ] Test of include in test file + documentation in README.md
+- [x] Test of include in test file + documentation in README.md
+- [x] Test of download in test file + documentation in README.md
-- [ ] Test of print in test file + documentation in README.md
+- [x] Test of print in test file + documentation in README.md
-- [ ] Update readme to better standards
+- [x] Update readme to better standards

 ### How it works
 RestedScript is pretty simple to set up.
 You instantiate a RestedScript object and set its root directory.